ibm-cloud-docs/watson-knowledge-studio/user-guide.md

 When a human annotator annotates a document, the document is opened in the Ground Truth Editor.
 The Ground Truth Editor is a visual tool that human annotators use to apply labels to text.

-The goal of human annotation is to label mentions, relations, and coreferenced mentions so that the machine-learning annotator can be trained to detect these patterns in unseen text.
+The goal of human annotation is to label mentions, relations, and coreferenced mentions so that the machine learning annotator can be trained to detect these patterns in unseen text.
 At a minimum, use the tool to annotate entity mentions.
 If the application that will use the resulting model does not need to find and extract coreferences and relation mentions, then you do not need to annotate coreferences and relation mentions.

 Concordance is an optional tool that can be used by human annotators to expedite the annotation of repetitive mentions.